 This DIY rope basket planter is super easy to create, turning any container into a beautiful natural designer looking piece for your home.
 A great way to grow plants while leaving them in their original nursery pots.

 I wanted to find a pretty container for my fiddle leaf fig tree.
 I looked around at some nurseries and big box stores and didn't find anything I liked.

-Then I look for a basket in the craft stores but I couldn't find anything that was the right size in the craft stores.
-In the end I made one.
-This DIY Natural Rope Planter project turned out great and it was so easy and very affordable too.
+Then I look for a basket in the craft stores but I couldn't find anything that was the right size.
+In the end, I made one.
+This DIY rope basket planter project turned out great and it was so easy and very affordable too.

 You can use a number of materials for this project.
 Some people use sisal rope and mod podge.
 I used a storage bin from Five below for $5.00 and 1/4-Inch by 100-Feet Manila Rope with hot glue.

-It took about 100 yards of rope and many glue sticks to cover the box.
+This particular basket took about 100 yards of rope and many glue sticks to cover the box.